 Market Risks Management Strategies Cost of energy efficient bulbs.
 Provide upstream incentive and giveaways.
 Lack of customer awareness.
-Debugging a destruction of a destruction Willingness of retailer to stock CFLs.
+Willingness of retailer to stock CFLs.
 Robust marketing strategies, including point-of-sale promotions and discounts.
 Other retail CFL promotions may be more attractive.
 CSP outreach to retailers to solicit participation.
-Negative media attention associated with CFL mercury content and CFL disposal.
-Ongoing retailer communications, training, outreach, and education.
+Negative media attention associated with CFL mercury content and CFL Ongoing retailer communications, training, outreach, and education. disposal.
 Provide customer education and outreach on the proper CFL performance. handling and disposal of CFLs and mercury content.
 Proper disposal of CFLs containing mercury.
 Provide locations for customers to dispose of mercury CFLs, which will be required as part of the CSP contract.